Question 38·Medium·Rhetorical Synthesis

 The best summary will not restate just one bullet point.
 It should combine several of the listed facts into a single, clear sentence.

-Check for completeness and focus
+Check for accuracy as well as completeness

 Step-by-step Explanation